-We are fortunate to have a well-established, experienced, well-qualified and dedicated staff.
-All of our pre-school assistants are qualified to level 3 or above and are passionate about Early Years education.
+We are fortunate to have a well-established, experienced and well-qualified staff, with all of our permanent staff being qualified to level 3 or above (5/6 in Childcare).

-Footprints is committed to the training and development of its staff.
-First Aid and Child Protection training is undertaken by a every member of staff on a rolling programme.
-Copies of their individual qualifications and essential training certificates are in the "Essential Certificates" folder in the Parent/Carer waiting room.
+You can find their individual qualifications and current essential training certificates in the "Essential Certificates" folder in the Parent/Carer waiting room.
+Each member of staff lives locally and all of them are also parents - with all the range of experiences that brings!.

-Each member of staff lives locally and all of them are also parents - with all the range of experiences that brings!
-As well as all this, they each have worked, or are working, with children and/or families in a variety of other childcare and educational roles.
+We thought you might like to know about additional experience they each have in working with children and families:

-Jayne Bray, Founder and Administrator: DPP Level 3
+Jayne Bray, Joint Leader: